Is Wireless Really Worth the Risk?

 If indeed wireless is here to stay, what are the security risks and what can be done to remediate them?

 + read more

 Improve your resilience to the cyber threats facing the telecommunications industry with MWR

-Over the last three decades, the world has become amazingly connected, with 4.43 billion mobile phone users globally in 2015, three billion internet users and a digital economy predicted to be worth $4.2 trillion in 2016.
+Over the last three decades, the world has become amazingly connected, with 4.43 billion mobile phone users globally in 2015, three billion internet users and a digital economy that currently accounts for around 5% of global GDP.

 Without an infrastructure backbone to drive this, this communications revolution simply would not have happened.